timkosuge/CACI2.0/README.md

 WHAT CACI IS

-CACI (pronounced "Cassie") is Jushi's internal AI intelligence platform.
+CACI (pronounced "Cassie") is a prototype proof of concept internal AI intelligence platform.
 She is not a general-purpose chatbot.
 She is a document-grounded intelligence layer that turns everything the team uploads — sales reports, shrink files, compliance materials, SOPs, financial summaries, earnings transcripts, and